zerasul/mdbook_en/5env-config/env-config.md

 * GENDEV: Overwrites the GENDEV environment variable targeting the Gendev installation (Linux only).
 * Gens path:Specifies the path to the executable where the emulator to be used is located.
 * MARSDEV: Overwrites the MARSDEV environment variable targeting the MarsDev installation.
-* Toolchain Type: Indicates the specific toolchain you will use for SGDK; it can have the following values
+* Toolchain Type: Indicates the specific toolchain you will use for SGDK; it can have the following values:
     * sgdk/gendev: Use SGDK or Gendev (windows or Linux).
     * marsdev: Use MARSDEV as the environment to call SGDK.
     * Docker: Use a Docker container to create the ROM.